 - 2020 – to be determined

 We are excited to announce that our third Roderick Seminar speaker will be Geoff W. Coates from Cornell University.
-Professor Coates will give a presentation at noon to the organic chemistry II class.
-Later in the afternoon the public Roderick Seminar will take place at 4:30PM in Cargill Science Building with refreshments served at 4:00PM in the lobby.
+Professor Coates will give a presentation at noon to the inorganic chemistry class at 10:40AM in MAC455.
+Later in the afternoon, the public Roderick Seminar will take place at 4:00PM in Planetarium of the MAC Building (room 402) with refreshments served at 3:30PM in MAC455.
 Additional information about Professor Coates can be found on his website at the chemistry department of Cornell University.

 - “In Pursuit of the Perfect Plastic” – Abstract: Society depends on polymeric materials more now than at any other time in history.
 Although synthetic polymers are indispensable in a diverse array of applications, ranging from commodity packaging and structural materials to technologically complex biomedical and electronic devices, their synthesis and disposal pose important environmental challenges.
 The focus of our research is the development of sustainable routes to polymers that have reduced environmental impact.
 This lecture will focus on our research to transition from fossil fuels to renewable resources for polymer synthesis, as well as the development of polymeric materials designed to bring positive benefits to the environment.